Five Reasons to Learn Map Reading

 Let’s start with the most obvious and practical reason.

 Essentially, a map is a visual resource crammed with information about the terrain in which we’re hiking.
-Some of the information tells us about innocuous things—mountain huts, water sources, campsites, viewpoints, etc.—and some of it about less innocuous things—cliffs, steep drops, bogs, avalanche-prone slopes, and so on.
+Some of the information tells us about innocuous things—mountain huts, water sources, campsites, viewpoints, etc.—and some of the symbols about less innocuous things—cliffs, steep drops, bogs, avalanche-prone slopes, and so on.

 By becoming a skilled map-reader and compass user, you’ll be able to find the former when need be and avoid the latter, even in poor visibility.